Shenkito/web-dev-portfolio-website-react/README.md

 This is a personal portfolio website built using modern web technologies.
 It showcases my projects, provides information about me, and includes a contact form for reaching out.
 The site is styled with TailwindCSS and includes interactive elements powered by React.

+## Access the website

+Open your browser and navigate to (https://ishenk-portfolio.web.app/) to see the website in action.

 ## Screenshots

 ### Home Page